UN-OCHA/common_design/components/cd-teaser/README.md

 # Teaser

 ## Purpose and Usage
-Display multiple articles in a list.
+Display multiple articles.
 Each item is a teaser with a title, optional image, summary text and a link to the full article.

 The teaser title and or image can be linked, and the read more is optional.

 ## Caveats
+The image wrapper expands to accommodate the image width, and the content div width adjusts accordingly.
+We can use images styles during implementation so all the images and content widths will be consistent.

 ### Variants
-Use utility classes, cd-button or read-more component for varied content instead.
+Use utility classes, cd-button or cd-read-more component for varied content.

 ```
 none